Primary clarifier for purification

 Several criteria must be considered when determining the optimal size and performance of a primary clarifier:

-• the sedimentation rate which is determined according to the quantity of sediments present in the wastewater and the time required to separate them.
-It allows to define the residence time necessary for the particles to settle in the tank and to calculate its volume.
+• Sedimentation speed depends on the amount of sediment in the wastewater.
+The time required for separation also influences speed.
+It can be used to define the residence time required for particles to settle in the basin, and to calculate its volume.

 • The buffer volume to maintain a sufficient quantity of water to allow the sedimentation of the solid particles